battery-pulse/pulse-telemetry/README.md

 ### Streaming

-Streaming applications ingest data from Kafka into the storage layer.
-Streaming is implemented using the Spark structured-streaming dataframe API.
-There is a partition in Kafka by sequence id that the Spark consumer can take advantage of.
+Streaming applications ingest data from Kafka into persistant storage using Spark structured-streaming.
+There is a partition in Kafka by sequence id that the consumer takes advantage of.

 ### Batch

-Batch job applications first load the metadata in postgres and the last updated timestamps for each device sequence.
-Any devices with sequences that have been updated within the look-back window are processed by the Spark engine.
+Batch applications implement incremental data processing.
+Any devices with test sequences that have been updated within the look-back window are processed by the Spark engine.

 There is also a maintance job (for Delta storage only) for vacuum and compaction operations.